NikolasTzimoulis/FightorFlight/README.md

 * Press the grey button if the pledge was a failure.

 ###New Pledge Screen
 * Use the dropdown menu on the left to change the task.
 Enter the desired running time (in minutes) on the text field on the middle.
-Finally press the **+** button to start the pledge.
+Finally press the blue **+** button on the right to start the pledge.
-* The dropdown menu is populated with active recent tasks that are not currently on cooldown.
+* The dropdown menu is populated with recently active tasks that are not currently on cooldown.
-* Select the **...*** item on the dropdown menu to open a second dropdown menu that will be populated with all the rest of the tasks.
+* Select the **...** item on the dropdown menu to open a second dropdown menu that will be populated with all the remaining tasks.
 * Select the blue **+** item on the second dropdown menu to create a new task.
 Enter the name of the task in the text field that will appear and tap anywhere outside the text field to save the name.

 -----